ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 ![Banana Cake Pop - Refresh Schema](../images/example2-part1-bcp3.png)

-We can see that we have now two new fields on the `Query` type called `node` and `nodes`.
+We now have two new fields on the `Query` type called `node` and `nodes`.
 These fields allow us to fetch any node just by its identifier.

-For this let us fetch an `Asset` first to get the newly encoded identifier.
+Let us fetch an `Asset` first to get the newly encoded identifier.

 ```graphql
 query {